-The Bulletin publishes contributions of international interest in all fields of geological sciences, with a natural emphasis on results of new work on material from Denmark, the Faroes and Greenland.
+The Bulletin publishes contributions in all fields of geological sciences on results of new work on material from Denmark, the Faroes and Greenland.
 Contributions based on foreign material may also be submitted to the Bulletin if the subject is relevant for the geology of the area of primary interest.
 The rate of publishing is one volume per year.
 All articles are published as pdf-files immediately after acceptance and technical production.